-- Give the representative a resume.
-If looking for a job be ready to discuss your background, qualifications, and career goals.
-Ask what you should do to apply for a position. - Tell what your interests are, such as - a particular career or job with that organization - something of interest you learned from their website - more about what someone in a particular career does internship or summer job opportunities. - Prepare questions regarding your area(s) of interest.
+- Tell the representative what your interests are, such as - a particular career or job with that organization - something of interest you learned from their website - Prepare questions regarding your area(s) of interest.
 Take notes on what you learn.
 Find example questions in the Informational Interviewing and Interviewing sections of this guide (PAGE 8 and PAGE 51). - Make sure you obtain the representative's name and contact information.
-Use notes in your followup thank you email.
 After the career fair, you should make it a point to follow up with an additional resume and a letter or email expressing your interest in the company and in what they have to offer.